michalmosior/angular-todoapp/README.md

 <h3>About</h3>
 <p>The Todo-App is a task managing Web-Application to help its users to stay organized for their day to day activities.</p>
-<p>The Todo-App can be used for multiple purposes such as shopping lists, taking notes or planning an event.</p>
+<p>App can be used for multiple purposes such as shopping lists, taking notes or planning an event.</p>

 <p>The Todo-App's features include:</p>